include-what-you-use/include-what-you-use/README.md

 ### How to Build ###

 Include-what-you-use makes heavy use of Clang internals, and will occasionally break when Clang is updated.
-See the include-what-you-use `Makefile` for instructions on how to keep them in sync.
+Usually such discrepancies are detected by build bot and fixed promptly.

 We support two build configurations: out-of-tree and in-tree.

 #### Building out-of-tree ####

 In an out-of-tree configuration, we assume you already have compiled LLVM and Clang headers and libs somewhere on your filesystem, such as via the `libclang-dev` package.
-Out-of-tree builds are only supported with CMake (patches very welcome for the Make system).

   * Create a directory for IWYU development, e.g. `iwyu-trunk`